-This blog was a substitute for the good parts of what I did for a living, so do I persist here from vanity or for therapy?
+I no longer work for a living, so do I persist here from vanity or for therapy?
 Hard to say.
-But what ever the reason, it seemed a worthwhile thing to keep doing even without getting compensated for that by the real world.
+But what ever the reason, it seemed a worthwhile thing to keep doing even when no longer being compensated for that—real or imagined—by the real world.

-This blog is a portfolio of my efforts.
-The earliest images are from before I got an art-like job.
-There are a lot from the four decades I worked for a living.
+The earliest images here are from before I got an art-like job and there are a lot from the four decades I worked for a living.
 Not all are here, a conservative estimate of my output would be 4,000 drawings and paintings.
 Now there is a growing collection of work from after that.

 2001-2018: Adjunct faculty, then adjunct professor at an east coast university, teaching assorted digital graphics skills (Adobe products, mostly) to undergrads.
 I designed—and redesigned as the programs were updated or replaced—my own courses for both face to face and online sections.

 2012: Earned M.Ed. in applied technology.

 1981-2012: Illustrator /designer at a Mid-Atlantic “metro” newspaper: Computers invaded the newsroom in the late ’80s, then Photoshop, etc. took over the art department in the mid ’90s.
 I continued to design pages and make illustrations, but with mouse and monitor not pen and paper.
 Most of my work was for the print product, but by the ’00s, it often found its way to the website as well.
 When I found out my job was to be outsourced, I took the company up on its well-timed early-retirement offer.